 From the very beginning, my editor at Skyhorse, Joseph Sverchek, was committed to producing this book without plastic.
 There were some challenges, but he thinks he has succeeded.
 Check out the Editor’s Note inside the front of the book:

 One obstacle to carrying our own water bottles can be the difficulty finding water fountains or other sources for refilling those bottles when we’re out in the world.
 Since today is World Water Day, I thought I would give you a rundown of some of the strategies I use, as well as tell you about an awesome new Android app.

 WeTap is a project developed by Evelyn Wendell, one of the inspiring activists profiled in my upcoming book, in conjunction with the Pacific Institute.
 One of the project’s goals is to create a database of the world’s water fountains, including their locations and operating conditions, and to provide the information to the public and relevant decision makers.
-To that end, WeTap has just released the beta version of a brand new Android app that uses Google maps and GPS technology to allow users to search for nearby water fountains and also–and perhaps most importantly–add… Read the rest
+To that end, WeTap has created a smartphone app to allow users to search for nearby water fountains and also–and perhaps most importantly–add water fountains to the database.

 It’s frustrating when electronic gadgets break, and not just because you have to go through the hassle of fixing or replacing them but because in doing so, a lot of waste is created.
 So when the headphone jack on my phone stopped working intermittently, I put off doing anything about it for several months.
 But finally, it got so bad that I could no longer use my headset, which meant an extra dose of radiation from putting my phone right against my head to talk (and of course, also not being able to listen to music and podcasts, but that’s a personal problem), so I decided it was time to do something about it.